35 lessons on teaching about contraception!

-This lesson dispells common myths about IUCs and explains some of the non-contraceptive benefits of LARCs.
+This lesson dispels common myths about IUCs and explains some of the non-contraceptive benefits of LARCs.

 DECIDING ON A LARC?

-This lesson helps participants to identify factors that impacts a person’s choice of contraceptive, and explains the difference between LARCS and other methods of contracepetion.
+This lesson helps participants to identify factors that impacts a person’s choice of contraceptive, and explains the difference between LARCS and other methods of contraception.